 Everybody loves a high gross margin company.
 Entrepreneurs love it.
 The venture capitalists love it.
 Public investors love it.
 Everyone wants to have a high gross margin company, but when you start loading a lot of expenses into the cost of goods sold that by nature reduces your gross margin.
 The equation for gross margin is revenue minus cost of goods sold equals gross margin.

 Thus, everyone should be very careful about loading expenses into cost of goods sold.
-Now, of course, you want do it on a GAAP basis, and that’s how we do things at Kruze Consulting, and that’s why this guidance is so helpful.
+Now, of course, you want honestly allocate your customer success costs following GAAP rules, and that’s how we do things at Kruze Consulting, and that’s why this guidance is so helpful.

-Companies look at customer success in two different ways.
-Some companies treat that as purely a support organization.
-Others treat it as a sales organization, they’re in charge of upgrading or upselling clients and that’s how they pay for those people to work at the company.
+Companies look at customer success in two different ways, which drives different account treatment.
+Some companies treat it purely as a support organization.
+Others treat it as a sales organization, they’re in charge of upgrading, renewing or upselling clients and that’s how they pay for those people to work at the company.

 On one hand, if your company treats it as purely support, and there are no commissions, there are no revenue targets, then that should be in cost of goods sold.
-Put those support costs in cost of goods sold because it’s part of the cost for delivering your service.
+The types of activities that your help team is doing are mainly answering support questions, resolving issues and possibly even implementing new features or API connections for the customers, then put those support costs in cost of goods sold because it’s part of the cost for delivering your service.

 In those cases, you really want to be smart and you really want to allocate only the portion of the time equivalent to the portion of the salary for that person or those people into COGS.
 That said, if someone’s doing half their time in operations and half their time in customer support, allocate half of their salary into customer support in COGS, you do not want to fully burden the COGS with people salaries who are doing other things.
 The danger in that is it could make your gross margin look really low or even negative.